 Specific milestone dates for completing these reviews and issuing commitment letters are discussed at the kick-off meeting and set in conformance with the Department's submission and loan underwriting system.
-Documentation requirements for this review period will be included in the attachment to the letter of selection for further underwriting.
+Documentation requirements for this review period will be included as attachments to the letter of selection for further underwriting.

-Detailed guidance will be provided to sponsors throughout this process to assist the development team in the preparation of construction plans and underwriting documentation.
+Detailed guidance will be provided to sponsors throughout the review process to assist the development team with preparation of construction plans and underwriting documentation.
 The architectural requirements for each stage of this review are those defined in the American Institute of Architect's (AIA) publication The Architect's Handbook of Professional Practice.
 More specifically, the requirements are outlined in the AIA document B162a and in the HUD Minimum Design Standards.

 Additionally, other underwriting requirements will be detailed and made clear to all parties early in the process.
-Involvement may include the Water and Sewer Authority, Department of Consumer and Regulatory Affairs, and other agencies, depending on the scope of the project(s).
+Evaluation at this stage may also include involvement of other entities such as the Water and Sewer Authority, Department of Consumer and Regulatory Affairs, or other agencies, depending on the scope of the project(s).
 Projects in the advanced stages of development should proceed at a much faster pace.
-The Department and sponsors should make every attempt to complete all review requirements within the time frames outlined in the reservation letters.
+The Department and sponsors should make every attempt to complete all review requirements within the time frames outlined in the selection letters.